MartGon/DroidRiskClient/README.md

 This is the Android client for my [Android Malware Classifier](https://github.com/MartGon/MalwareClassifier).

 After launching the app, you can select the APK from your system which you would like to analyze.
 Once the analysis is over, a number will displayed.
-This number is a percent of how likely this application is to be a malware sample.
+This number is a percent of how likely the selected application is to be a malware sample.
 The lower this value is, the better.

+By pressing the "More information" button, you can examine some of the static features found on this application, such as its requested permissions or functionalities employed.

 # About